JGalego/awesome-safety-critical-ai/README.md

 The goal isn't to eliminate failure - it's to make failure *safe*, *detectable*, and *recoverable*.
 This isn't just good engineering practice; it's an architectural requirement that separates safe systems from disasters waiting to happen.

+> TL;DR When failure costs lives, AI must be engineered like a scalpel, not a sledgehammer.

 #### The Bottom Line

 <img src="assets/images/obstacle.jpg" height="100px" width="20%"/>